Operating-Systems-Group/Multithreaded-Sorting-Application/README.md

 Professor Kiavash Bahreini

 _____________________________________________________________________________________________________________
-Elizabeth Fassler: Created team project repository and readme file on Github
+Elizabeth Fassler: Created team project repository and readme file on Github.
+- Finished and updated sorting.c and Makefile.
 _____________________________________________________________________________________________________________
-Khalid Fatani: Added the basic pseudocode to the github project
+Khalid Fatani: Created the basic pseudocode for sorting.c in Github repository.
+- Created video for programming assignment 2.
 _____________________________________________________________________________________________________________

 ### Meetings